 \subsection{Implementation of the SPS method for real data sets}

 Finally, we tested the SPS method on two real data sets.
 The first data set contains ozone and air quality data as recorded by the Total Ozone Mapping Spectrometer (TOMS) instrument on board the Nimbus-7 satellite.
 The data set contains 48,331 Total Column Ozone (TCO) measurements over the globe on October 1, 1988 and is available at NASA's website\footnote{$\mbox{http://ozoneaq.gsfc.nasa.gov/nimbus7Ozone.md}$}.
 The second data set is the Day/Night Cloud Fraction (CF) from January to September 2009 (size $n=64,800$ points) collected by the Moderate Resolution Imaging Spectrometer (MODIS) instrument on board the Terra satellite, a data set also available at NASA's website\footnote{http://gdata1.sci.gsfc.nasa.gov/daac-bin/G3/gui.cgi?instance\_id=MODIS\_MONTHLY\_L3}.
+A wrapper Matlab function which can read the TCO data with its specific format and produce the input/output matrices is available with our software package at our lab's website \url{http://sites.psu.edu/engineeringstatistics/computer-codes/}.

 The mean and standard deviations of the MSPEs and the parameter estimates for $R=5$ replicates are reported in Table \ref{tbl:realData}.
-In each replication, 10\% of the data is randomly selected for testing, and the remaining 90\% is used for learning the covariance parameters.
-RS blocking scheme is adopted using a random partition of $\cD^x$ in each replication.
+In each replication, 10\% of the data is randomly selected for testing, and the remaining 90\% is used for learning the covariance parameters. {Both {segmentation} schemes were implemented and RS {segmentation resulted in} better prediction results for both data sets; {therefore, we only report RS results}.
+The RS {segmentation} scheme is adopted using a random partition of $\cD^x$ in each replication}.
 The type of covariance function was selected based on the best MSPE values obtained.
 Since this is real data, we cannot make any judgment about the quality of parameter estimates; however, the standard deviations are quite small relative to the parameter estimate magnitudes for both data sets.
-A wrapper Matlab function which can read the TCO data with its specific format and produce the input/output matrices is available with our software package at our lab's website \url{http://sites.psu.edu/engineeringstatistics/computer-codes/}.